pingej77/wttr/README.md

 Locations can typically be in a variety of languages, i.e., Cologne, Colonia, Koln or Moscow, Москва, Moskau.
 Three letter airport codes can be used as well to get weather information.

+To install, run the following:

+`sudo curl -o /usr/local/bin/wttr https://raw.githubusercontent.com/pingej77/wttr/main/wttr && sudo chmod +x /usr/local/bin/wttr`

-To install, just add the main 'wttr' file to somwhere in your $PATH such as /usr/local/bin/ and mark it as executable with `chmod +x wttr`
+If it doesn't work, just add the main 'wttr' file to somwhere in your $PATH such as /usr/local/bin/ and mark it as executable with `chmod +x wttr`

-Just a small script.
+Just a small bash script.
 Enjoy!